ost-cas-fee-adv-22-23/design-system-component-library-yeahyeahyeah/packages/design-system-component-library-yeahyeahyeah/README.md

 import React from 'react';
 import { createGlobalStyle } from 'styled-components';
 import { GlobalStyles as BaseStyles } from 'twin.macro';
-import { GlobalStyles as MumbleStyles } from '@smartive-education/design-system-component-library-yeahyeahyeah';
+import { MumbleStyles } from '@smartive-education/design-system-component-library-yeahyeahyeah';

 const CustomStyles = createGlobalStyle({
   body: {},